AarambhaAnta/Excalink/README.md

 ## Features

 - 🔍 **Smart Frame Detection**: Automatically scans all `.excalidraw.md` files in your vault
-- 🎯 **Intelligent Suggestions**: Shows frame names when typing `[[filename#`
-- ⚡ **Real-time Updates**: Keeps frame index updated as you modify drawings
+- 🎯 **Real-time Pattern Detection**: Detects `[[filename#` typing patterns in the editor
 - 🗜️ **Format Support**: Handles both compressed and regular Excalidraw formats
+- 🔧 **Smart Filename Matching**: Supports multiple filename variations and formats
+- 📝 **Console Debugging**: Detailed logging of detected patterns and matching frames

 ## How to use

 1. Create frames in your Excalidraw drawings and give them names
-2. When typing `[[filename#` in any note, the plugin will suggest available frame names
+2. When typing `[[filename#` in any note, the plugin detects the pattern in real-time
-3. Select a frame to create a direct link to that specific frame
+3. Check the developer console to see detected patterns and matching frames
+4. *Coming in Day 3*: Visual suggestion popup with frame names

 ## Installation